-It felt good to know that Autumn was wearing something that my Mom picked out, and it felt good to take this important first step into Autumn's faith.
+It felt good to know that Baby A was wearing something that my Mom picked out, and it felt good to take this important first step into A's faith.
 While I have struggled with my faith almost my whole life, I love the sense of tradition that the sacraments bring and knowing she was baptized like I was, my Mom was, her mother before her and her mother's mother, Mary Mangan.
 And I'm sure many more before them, as we come from a line of Irish Catholics on my Mom's side.

-Baptism is the admission and adoption into our Catholic faith, a faith I hope Autumn embraces, but will never force on her.
+Baptism is the admission and adoption into our Catholic faith, a faith I hope Baby A embraces, but will never force on her.
 We plan to raise her in the church, but will be accepting and certainly understand if she questions her faith at times, or does not blindly subscribe to everything the church teaches.
 After all, if left up to the church, she would not be here now, as they (currently) do not support IVF.
 Even in cases, for example, where the husband has testicular cancer, and IVF is the only way to create a family.
 In my Mom's day, if she was curious about things such as evolution, she was told not to question.
 "Have faith, Paula."
 Now, almost all religions, including the Catholic faith, welcome questions and admit when they don't have the answers.

 I have more faith now than I have ever had, yet I still have a long way to go and am not where I would like to be.
 I have to admit that I am a bit envious of those who have strong faith, and would like to increase mine.
 But even just my desire to believe is new, and a long way from where I used to be.